haytim/F20DV/README.md

 ### `Regions Map` - `Regions Migration Over Time`

 Displays the net migration for each region of the UK.
 If a region is selected, this region is also highlighted in the `Bubble Chart` and `Circular Packing Chart`.
 This visualisation will present the regional gross value per each industry of that region within a container, if a region is selected.

+### Bi-directionality

+### `Chord Diagram` & `Flow Map`
+The Chord diagram is bidirectional with the Flow map in regards to region.
+When hovering over a region on either visualisations, the migration flow both both chart is displayed.

+### `Regions Map` & `Bubble Chart` & `Circular Packing Chart`
+Selecting a region on the region map will select the corresponding region on the bubble chart, as well as all the circles matching the region will be selected.
+This selection can also be performed from the bubble chart or circular packing chart, selecting the corresponding regions on each visualisation.
+This allows for the comparison of house price, migration, and population between regions and local authorities.